Jurickson Profar Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 3.93 team ERA that ranks 11th among all MLB pitching staffs.
+- The Pirates' 3.91 team ERA ranks 11th across all league pitching staffs.

-- Pirates pitchers combine to allow 33 home runs (0.9 per game), the eighth-fewest in the league.
+- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (35 total, 0.9 per game).

-- Keller (3-1 with a 3.32 ERA and 48 strikeouts in 40 2/3 innings pitched) makes the start for the Pirates, his eighth of the season.
+- Hill gets the start for the Pirates, his eighth of the season.
+He is 3-3 with a 4.78 ERA and 32 strikeouts in 37 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Tampa Bay Rays, when he tossed five innings, allowing one earned run while giving up five hits.
+- In his last time out on Friday, the lefty tossed 5 1/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.